vechiato/vechiato.github.io/content/post/Book Developer Relations Playbook.md

 #### **Chapter 20: Common Challenges**

-Burnout, internal politics, scaling pains—this chapter is refreshingly honest about what can go wrong.
+Burnout, internal politics, scaling pains this chapter is refreshingly honest about what can go wrong.

 #### **Chapter 21: Managing Up**